 Canadians consume several hundred millions of litres of motor oil every year, and it all has to be disposed of responsibly.

 That’s why we’re making it a priority to ensure that consumers like you have access to a simple, environmentally friendly way to recycle your used motor oil.
-Along with our members, we have been instrumental in establishing the following used oil programs in Western Canada and Quebec:
+Along with our members, we have been instrumental in establishing several used oil programs across the country.

 Learn more about the history of Canada’s provincial used oil associations and the leading role played by the Canadian Fuels Association and its members here.